-INSPECT ION DETAILS

-Phase II Permit Requirements O bserved Comments

-Is the permittee properly disposing of

-wastes removed from the streets,

-parking lots and the MS4 and

-documenting the quantity (lbs., cubic

-yards)?

-Were any public transportation (road

-way) projects constructed within the

-last year?

-Is the permittee implementing BMPs

-(and maintaining records) to reduce

-polluted stormwater runoff from the

-municipally owned streets, roads,

-and public parking lots?

-Is the permittee implementing BMPs

-(and maintaining records) to reduce

-polluted stormwater runoff from the

-municipally owned or maintained

-stormwater catch basins and

-conveyance systems?

-Did the Co-Permittee provide

-pesticide license numbers (indicate

-license #) for all employees and

-contractors performing application

-activities and was license verified on

-the NC Dept. of Agriculture website (i

-ndicate Expiration date)?

-Does the permittee document areas

-treated with pesticides/herbicides for

-comparison to annual thresholds?

-Did permittee comply with pesticide

-limitations specific to the Goose

-Creek Watershed?

-Is the permittee implementing BMPs

-to reduce polluted storm water runoff

-from vehicle and equipment cleaning

-areas?
+INSPECTION DETAILS Phase II Permit Requirements Observed Comments Is the permittee implementing BMPs (and maintaining records) to reduce polluted stormwater runoff from the municipally owned or maintained stormwater catch basins and conveyance systems?
+Did the Co-Permittee provide pesticide license numbers (indicate license #) for all employees and contractors performing application activities and was license verified on the NC Dept. of Agriculture website (indicate Expiration date)?
+Does the permittee document areas treated with pesticides/herbicides for comparison to annual thresholds?
+Did permittee comply with pesticide limitations specific to the Goose Creek Watershed?
+Is the permittee implementing BMPs to reduce polluted storm water runoff from vehicle and equipment cleaning areas?

-Appendix F: Co-Permittee Responsibilities for Compliance with Phase Permit Requirements
+Appendix F: Co-Permittee Responsibilities for Phase II Permit Compliance